ThomasProbyn/thomasprobyn.github.io/markdown/blogs/projects/ratio_clock/ratio_clock.md

 ## Maths

 The maths here is very simple: take the minute and the hour, and check what the largest number they both divide by is.
 Then divide them both by that.
 I'm no good at maths, so I let Euclid take the driving seat for this part and used one of the best known algorithms for this purpose.
-It is extremely simple, efficient enough for my purposes, and best of all [available on Wikipedia!](https://en.wikipedia.org/wiki/Euclidean_algorithm).
+It is extremely simple, efficient enough for my purposes, and best of all it is license-free and [available on Wikipedia!](https://en.wikipedia.org/wiki/Euclidean_algorithm).
 It uses recursion and modulo to repeatedly test divisions - any more detail on it and my head will explode...

 ## Accessibility